 Prevents Bad Breath

-When we don't brush our teeth, bacteria develop, and lousy breath ensues.
+Without proper brushing and flossing of our teeth, bacteria develop, and lousy breath ensues.
 The string floss, when carefully used, prevents plaque and bacteria build-up.
 Plus, they're 100% waterproof, so if you drop them in the sink during flossing, they will not snap.

 Helps Prevent Gum Disease